Borrowing Base 101: Managing Deferred Revenue

 Understanding the risks posed by deferred revenue will help lenders pinpoint the areas of a borrowing base which require attention to properly structure and monitor a credit facility.
 Lenders can successfully navigate inherent risks through a combination of rigorous onboarding and meticulous post-closing collateral monitoring process.
 This approach ultimately benefits the lender who is equipped with the tools necessary to confidently execute a financing while minimizing the exposure to risks brought on by deferred revenue.

 This article is for informational purposes only and does not constitute professional advice.
 Investments always have the potential for loss.
 FGI, including its affiliates, makes no warranties about the accuracy or the completeness of this information and disclaims any liability (including direct, indirect or consequential loss or damage) related to the materials.
-Please consult your financial professional for advice relating to your circumstances and refer to our show notes and website for the full terms and conditions.
+Please consult your financial professional for advice relating to your circumstances and refer to our full terms and conditions.

 Back